mustafaaokutaan/votingsystem/README.md

-SimpleVotingSystem
-This is a simple console application built to simulate a voting system.
-The program prompts the user to choose a candidate, calculates the number of votes for each candidate, and displays the percentage of votes for each candidate after each vote.
-The project's goal is to offer a prototype to digitalize elections, which could be a good example for countries that face challenges in maintaining their elections manually.
+Table of Contents
+Description
 Features
+Installation
+Example Input for Usage
+Contributors
+Description
+This is a simple console application built to simulate a voting system using Python.
+The program allows the user to select a candidate, calculates the number of votes for each candidate, and displays the percentage of votes for each candidate after each vote.
+The aim of the project is to provide a prototype solution to digitalize elections, which could be useful for countries facing challenges in conducting manual elections.

+Features
-User Input: Users can select a candidate by entering a choice in the console.
+User Input: Users can vote for a candidate by entering their choice in the console.
-Vote Calculation: The application tracks the number of votes for each candidate.
+Vote Calculation: The program keeps track of the total votes for each candidate.
-Real-time Percentages: After each vote, the program calculates and displays the percentage of votes each candidate has received.
+Real-time Percentages: After each vote, the system displays the percentage of votes received by each candidate.
-Console Application: A simple, interactive command-line interface for a quick and easy experience.
+Console Application: An easy-to-use, interactive command-line experience.
-Installation for Python
+Installation
-To run the Python version of this project, make sure Python is installed on your system.
-You can use any code editor or run the script in the terminal.
-Simply copy the Python code into a file named simple_voting_system.py and execute it using the command python simple_voting_system.py.
+To run this project in Python, follow these steps:

+Make sure you have Python installed on your computer.
+You can download it from python.org.
+Clone or download the project files from the repository.
+Open a terminal or command prompt and navigate to the folder where the files are located.
+Run the script using:
+bash
+Kodu kopyala
+python simple_voting_system.py
-Example for Python Version:
+Example Input for Usage
+Here's a sample interaction with the voting system:

+plaintext
+Kodu kopyala
 Welcome to the Voting System!

 1. Candidate A